steveoni/ckanext-forum/README.md

 ## Installation

-To install the plugin, enter your virtualenv and install the source:
+To install the plugin, enter your virtualenv and install from pip or source:

+    pip install ckanext-isssues

     pip install -e git+http://github.com/keitaroinc/ckanext-issues

 Create the necessary tables: